yiisoft/docs/000-packages.md

 - Package may have `config` directory with Yii-specific defaults.
 - Package may have "config-plugin" in "extra" section of `composer.json`.
-- Package must not have dependencies in `require` section of `composer.json` that are used in `config` only.
+- Package mustn't have dependencies in `require` section of `composer.json` that are used in `config` only.
-- Parameters should be namespaced with `vendor/package-name`:
+- You should namespace parameters with `vendor/package-name`:

 ```php
 return [